pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/guides/iam.md

 the policy has its own Amazon Resource Name (ARN) that includes the policy name.
 For example, `arn:aws:iam::aws:policy/IAMReadOnlyAccess` is an AWS managed policy.

+In places that accept a policy ARN, such as the `RolePolicyAttachment` resource, you can pass the ARN as a string.

+[example with string]

-In places that accept a policy ARN, such as the `RolePolicyAttachment` resource, you can pass the ARN as a string, but that requires that you either memorize or look up the ARN each time.
-Instead, you can use the strongly typed `ManagedPolicy` enum, which exports a collection of constants for all available managed policies.
+With some programming languages, you can alternatively use the strongly typed `ManagedPolicy` enum, which exports a collection of constants for all available managed policies.
 For example, instead of typing out the ARN by hand, we can just reference `ManagedPolicy`'s `IAMReadOnlyAccess` enum value:

 {{< chooser language "typescript,python,go,csharp" / >}}